-Market background - UK and value out of favour
+Market background - UK and 'value' out of favour

 Politics and Brexit in particular seem to dominate any discussion about the prospects for the UK economy, but it is important to look beyond this.
-Iain acknowledges that we are late in the economic cycle, and notes that indicators are softening.
+Iain acknowledges that we are late in the economic cycle, and notes that leading indicators of the direction of growth are softening.
 Emerging market demand is weak, in part thanks to the ongoing trade war between China and the US.
-Some data, such as very low unemployment and steadily rising consumer spending, might suggest economic strength, but others - such as falling PMIs and the recent, albeit fleeting, inversion of the US yield curve - are a good predictor of a global slowdown.
-The Fed's dovish comments, including a statement that US interest rates will not rise in 2019, either reflect a belief that the economy is softening, or they suggest that it is bowing to political pressure - either way, this is bad news.
+Some data, such as very low unemployment and steadily rising consumer spending, might suggest economic strength, but others - such as purchasing managers indices (PMIs) are in decline and the recent, albeit fleeting, inversion of the US yield curve (where it costs more to borrow for the short-term than the long-term) - are a good predictor of a global slowdown.
+The US Central Bank (the Federal Reserve) has said that US interest rates will not rise in 2019.
+This either reflects a belief that the economy is softening or suggests that it is bowing to political pressure - either way, this is bad news.
 At least we can take comfort that there are few signs of inflationary pressures.

 Whether we are facing outright recession or a return to a low/no growth scenario is hard to say.
-Iain points out that historically, an inverted yield curve does not translate into an immediate market downturn.
+SHRS' manager, lain Pyle, points out that historically, an inverted yield curve does not translate into an immediate market downturn.

 He also stresses that, regardless of the above, SHRS's portfolio is focused on companies whose growth is not reliant on wider economic growth, and he is not overpaying for stocks.
-He is not a momentum investor and does not buy high beta companies.
+He is not a momentum investor (chasing stocks whose share prices are already rising) and does not buy high beta companies (stocks whose share prices tend to rise faster and fall further than market average moves).
 Iain notes that valuations of momentum growth stocks are stretched and vulnerable to even minor disappointment.

 He says that sectors that are traditionally seen as defensive are not valued attractively.
-For example, many highly-rated consumer staples companies, such as Unilever, are expecting slowing sales growth.
+For example, many consumer staples companies, such as Unilever, are expecting slowing sales growth but are rated quite highly by the market.
 UK utilities only offer a market yield in most cases.
 This is coupled with low earnings growth and political risk associated with the prospect of a Labour government.
 This threat may be more benign in reality, but there is a risk that their share prices will react to poll numbers.
 SHRS does own National Grid, but this has the advantage that it is not directly exposed to the end consumer.
 Iain also sees some value in its US business.